Leader of the Liberal Party of Canada

 After World War II (1939-1945), the Liberals moved in a more notably left-wing direction, particularly during the long reign of Liberal Prime Minister Pierre Trudeau (1919-2000, ruled 1968-1979 and 1980-1984).
 Suspicious of the free market, Trudeau believed a larger, more activist Canadian government could help alleviate the country’s social and economic ills, and create what he dubbed a “Just Society” of compassion and equality.
 A worsening financial situation in the 1990s caused the next two Liberal prime ministers, Jean Chretien (b.
 1934, served 1993-2003) and Paul Martin (b.
 1938, served 2003-2006) to move more to the right on fiscal matters, adopting generally conservative ideas about the importance of keeping taxes low and budgets balanced.

 Now led by Trudeau’s son, Justin Trudeau (b.
-1971), the modern Liberal Party portrays itself as a party that is fiscally conservative, but socially progressive.
-Liberals are strongly supportive of unrestricted abortion, LGBT rights, and immigration, but also favour a free market economy that is not subject to overly burdensome regulation.
+1971), the modern Liberal Party portrays itself as a party that is fiscally responsible, but socially progressive.
+Liberals are strongly supportive of unrestricted abortion, LGBT rights, and high rates of immigration, but also favour a free market economy that is not subject to overly burdensome regulation.
 The party is not as inclined towards “big government” solutions as it was in the past, but still opposes right-wingers who call for scaling back cherished social programs such as universal health care and old age pensions.
+The need to balance responsible economic development with strategies to combat climate change has steadily risen to become a defining Liberal priority as well.

 The Conservative Party of Canada (CPC) is technically Canada’s newest party, having been founded in 2003 by merging the Progressive Conservative Party with the Canadian Reform Conservative Alliance Party.
 This represented an effort to create a single unified conservative party of the sort that had existed for most of Canadian history, but was briefly divided from the late 1980s to the early 2000s.